CasparVelsen/personal-website/README.md

-### Hi there, my name is Caspar
+### Hi there, this is my personal website

-I am 18 years old and currently learning how to code at neuefische GmbH
+Here you can find some things about myself